The national curriculum is made up of a number of subjects, each of which is split into separate topics.

 At the start of Year 11 support is given with completing application forms and working towards moving on to their next steps.
 They will also work with outside groups where appropriate.

-This course is ideal for students who have a genuine interest in children.
-The requirements for this qualification mean that students have to complete 60% of their work as Controlled Assessment, therefore students need to be organised, keep to deadlines and be focused during lessons.
-It is compulsory that you have a child aged 5 or under to complete your Child Study on.
-Without a child, you will be unable to access marks and therefore this piece of Controlled Assessment will be incomplete.
-Students will also have to sit an exam at the end of Year 11, which contributes 40% of the overall grade.
+Those students who are interested in any future career in health, social and early years.
+The units are varied and allow students to develop and understanding of communication skills and how they are applied.
+The requirements for this qualification mean that students will complete 75% of their work as coursework, therefore students need to be organised, keep to deadlines and be focused during lessons.
+Students will also have to sit an exam at the end of Year 10 which contributes 25% of the overall grade.

 A highly successful course that combines exam unit and portfolio units.
 It covers all areas of Health and Social Care, including Early Years, Health Promotion, Communication and Mental Health.
 During the Year 12 work students go out on a work placement where they can experience what it is like working in a Health or Social Care setting.
 Students have five lessons a week, where they complete a mixture of written assessments and classroom based activities.